Skip navigation

 Since establishment, TURKKENT produced more than 250,000 dwelling units by its member unions in different regions of the country.
 The General Assembly of TÜRKKENT is constituted of member union’s representatives selected by their respective Assembly in accordance with a pro-rated formula based on the number of housing co-operative members.

-TÜRKKENT provides services to unions or their member housing co-operatives in 12 provinces and represents them at the national and international levels.
+TÜRKKENT provided services to unions or their member housing co-operatives in 12 provinces and represented them at the national and international levels.

 Resources Tagged "Turkey"